Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Concluding Remarks

 \section{Concluding Remarks}

-We have shown that a Bayesian mixture of (regularized) logistic experts can be effectively used to estimate heterogeneous treatment effects of high-dimensional treatments.
-The proposed approach yields interpretable results, illuminating how different sets of treatments have heterogeneous impacts on distinct groups of units.
-We apply our methodology to conjoint analysis, which is a popular survey experiment in marketing research and social sciences.
+We have shown that a Bayesian mixture of regularized logistic regressions can be effectively used to estimate heterogeneous treatment effects of high-dimensional treatments.
+The proposed approach finds maximally heterogeneous groups and yields interpretable results, illuminating how different sets of treatments have heterogeneous impacts on distinct groups of units.
+We apply our methodology to conjoint analysis, which is a popular survey experiment.
 Our analysis shows that individuals with high prejudice score tend to discriminate against immigrants from certain non-European countries.
 These individuals tend to be less educated and live in areas with few immigrants.
 Future research should consider the derivation of optimal treatment rules in this setting as well as the empirical evaluation of such rules.
 Another important research agenda is the estimation of heterogeneous effects of high-dimensional treatments in observational studies.